W. Andrew Robinson

-William Andrew Coulthard Robinson (born 14 March 1957) is a British author and former newspaper editor.
+William Andrew Coulthard Robinson (born 14 March 1957) is a British author, journalist and former newspaper editor.

-Andrew Robinson was educated at the Dragon School, Eton College, where he was a King's Scholar, University College, Oxford, where he read chemistry, and finally the School of Oriental and African Studies in London.
+Andrew Robinson was educated at the Dragon School, Eton College (where he was a King's Scholar), University College, Oxford (where he read chemistry), and finally the School of Oriental and African Studies (in London).
 He is the son of Neville Robinson, an Oxford physicist, and Daphne Robinson.